 Using Oz's message passing model, write a function NewCounter that takes no arguments and returns a port object.
 The returned port object should store an integer value in its state and can respond to the messages inc and value(Var).
 Initially the value stored in the port object is 0.
 The message inc increments this value (adds 1 to it).
-The value(Var) message binds Var to the current value in the port object Figure 1 contains some examples.
+The value(Var) message binds Var to the current value in the port object; you can assume that Var is undetermined.
+Figure 1 on the following page contains some examples.